Sugarcane: Between Egypt and South Africa

 An image of dried Coriander lying plant pieces on a table. © Image courtesy of Kusbarra Collective

-Methodologically, Sugarcane Continuum mirrors the collective and time-sensitive nature of sugarcane cultivation itself.
+Methodologically, the project mirrors the collective and time-sensitive nature of sugarcane cultivation itself.
 Research unfolds through archival work, site-based inquiry, fieldwork, cooking, listening, and conversation, with a focus on Durban and KwaZulu-Natal as sites where South African sugar histories are placed in dialogue with Egyptian contexts.
-This research time is treated as an open, invitational space—one that privileges gesture, performance, and hospitality as modes of knowing.
+This research time involves site visits, archival digs, discussions with historians, public intellectuals, healers and farmers.

 Across its forms, the project brings together poetry, commissioned writing, maps, games, and archival materials, activating reading, voicing, and listening as collective acts.
 Rather than producing a singular narrative, Sugarcane Continuum: Between Egypt and South Africa cultivates a shared research ecology rooted in embodiment, collectivity, and care, proposing sugarcane as a medium through which alternative methodologies and land-based knowledge can be reimagined.